 Fast-forward to March 2020: A global pandemic.
 People all around the world ordered to stay at home finding out that they can be just as productive in their pyjamas and on Zoom meetings as they are in suits and air-conditioned offices.

 May 2021: Lockdown restrictions are being lifted in the UK.
 A significant percentage of office workers returns to offices, to morning commutes, to suits, and queues for meal deals.
 Another equally significant percentage is embracing the new normal.
-They either stay at home and keep on working in their pyjamas, or they work from a beach, a coworking space or even a free workspace around the corner.
+They either stay at home and keep on working in their pyjamas, or they work from a beach, a coworking space or even a free workspace around the corner or one of the many cafes to work from in London.
 We could say that the pandemic has fast-tracked the flo-working revolution.

 It isn’t the first time in the history of humankind that our work reality has changed.
 Let’s take a look at other events that happened in the past that revolutionized the ways we work and made history.